whisperpine/python-scripts/README.md

-# README
+# Python Scripts

-My python scripts.
+My python scripts mainly used for automation.

 ## List of Scripts